DiaaZiada/Object-Counter-YOLOV3/README.md

 ```
 ## Videos
-`video.py` is the file that responsible to manage the predictions on videos
+`video.py` is the script that is responsible for managing predictions on videos
 ```
 usage: video.py [-h] [--bs BS] [--confidence CONFIDENCE]
                 [--nms_thresh NMS_THRESH] [--config CONFIGFILE]